marcosan93/Tweet-Classifier/README.md

 - Specific tweets were scraped based on a **user-defined subject**
 - Tweets were selected by **two user-defined cities**
 - _Any subject and two cities_ can be inputted within the program to test the classifiers
+- 10,000 tweets were grabbed from the two different cities totaling 20,000 tweets

 For the sake of consistency, the focus for this specific iteration was on the subject of **Trump** within **Seattle** and **Jacksonville**.